 Most listings are in the $50's per square foot per year.
-The Taylor Run submarket is going through a a rise in rates.
-In the last 3 months, the median rate rose $55 per sqft per year.
+The Taylor Run submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $55 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Taylor Run region has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Taylor Run region has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have been posted online, which means spaces might be going fast.
+In the last 90 days, 7 listings have come on the market, which means new listings are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 200% of the available space in the Taylor Run are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 200% of the available space in the Taylor Run are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,520 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are close to 6 floors.
-Most buildings in this area were built in 1987 and are Class A.
+Even though the median size is 2,520 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 6 floors.
+Most buildings in this market were built in 1987 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst Taylor Run residents.
 Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.